japraj/mazeGame/README.md

 - Why is this project of interest to you? when I was first learning to code, I made a very primitive maze game for fun.
 After studying recursive traversal of mazes in CS110, I was inspired to redo this old project from scratch using the new skills I have picked up over the past few years.
-The maze game was *very* simple (just a hardcoded maze that you could walk around in, with a GUI - see below for an image).
+The maze game was *very* simple (just a hardcoded maze that you could walk around in, with a GUI - see bottom for an image).
 The scope of this project is larger - I will add a lot of features that I dreamed about when I made the first game :)

+ ## User Stories

+ As a user, I want to be able to...

+ - generate a random maze of a specified size
+ - see a solution to the current maze
+ - watch an animation showing intermediate steps of an algorithm solving the current maze
+ - add a sequence of moves to my current path (to traverse the maze)

  ## Original Maze Game